marigold-dev/training-dapp-1/README.md

    └─────────────┴──────────────────────────────────────────────┘
    ```

-   You can notice that the instruction is storing the address of the caller into the storage set.
+   You can notice that the instruction is storing the address of the caller in the storage set.

 ### Configure your wallet and deploy